syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 {% endhighlight %}
 {% endtabs %}

+## Customizing the focalLatLng

+You can able to set the intial focalLatLng by setting the `MapTileLayer.initialFocalLatLng` property.
+It represents the initial focal latitude and longitude position of the map layer based on which zooming happens.

+Based on the size of the [SfMaps] widget, [initialFocalLatLng] and [initialZoomLevel] number of initial tiles needed in the view port alone will be rendered.
+While zooming and panning, new tiles will be requested and rendered on demand based on the current zoom level and focal point.
+The current zoom level and focal point can be obtained from the [MapZoomPanBehavior.zoomLevel] and [MapZoomPanBehavior.focalLatLng].

+This properties cannot be changed dynamically.
+Defaults to `MapLatLng(0.0, 0.0)`.

+You can also able to set the intial focalLatLng by setting the `MapZoomPanBehavior.focalLatLng` property.

+## Customizing the zoom level

+You can able to set the initial zoom level by setting the `MapTileLayer.initialFocalLatLng` property.
+This properties cannot be changed dynamically.
+By default, it will be 1.

+You can also able to set the initial zoom level by setting the `MapZoomPanBehavior.zoomLevel` property.

 ## Markers

 You can also able to add markers to denote the locations.
 It is possible to use the built-in symbols or display a custom widget at a specific latitude and longitude on a map.

+## Tile layer controller

+Provides options for adding, removing, deleting, updating markers collection and converting pixel points to latitude and longitude.